 Emerald ash borer (EAB) is a serious invasive pest of ash trees (Fraxinus sp.).
 This insect is native to Asia and attacks all species of ash in North America.
 Our native ash species have no defenses against the EAB and most die within a few years of attack.
 Emerald ash borer was first found in Michigan in 2002, and since then has spread rapidly throughout the eastern part of the continent (map).
 Although EAB can spread up to several miles a year on its own, much of the spread can be linked to the movement of infested firewood.
 Emerald ash borer has killed millions of trees in the last several years, and has the potential to be as devastating to ash as the chestnut blight was to American Chestnut.

-Purple prism traps are one EAB detection method employed in Maine.
-The other methods for looking for EAB, such as creating trap trees and using biosurveillance, are also very effective techniques, but traps are most efficient for a widespread detection effort.
+Traps are one tool used to look for EAB in Maine.
+Other methods for looking for EAB, such as creating trap trees and using biosurveillance, are also very effective techniques, but traps are most efficient for a widespread detection effort.

-May-June: Traps to be deployed by Maine Forest Service; Maine Department of Agriculture, Plant Health; USDA APHIS, PPQ;and Penobscot Nation Department of Natural Resources.
-We expect adult flight period would begin in ~mid June in Maine--as the adult leaves the host tree a characteristic "D" shaped exit hole is created.
+May-June: Ideally, traps are deployed before the start of the adult flight season.
+We expect adult flight period would begin in ~mid June in southern Maine--as the adult leaves the host tree a characteristic "D" shaped exit hole is created.
 Many of the little green beetles people turn in beginning in early May are tiger beetles (image below).
 They are beneficial, they prey on other insects including many pest species.

 July - August: Traps will be checked for emerald ash borer and lures replaced.
 Emerald ash borer adult flights, mating and egg laying activity peaks.
 Activity of the ground nesting wasp that preys on metallic wood boring beetles (including emerald ash borer) is apparent by mid-July.